Progression Requirements (regulations 3-9 of the College of Engineering Official Regulations) are outlined below.

 - Computer Sciences 200, 220, and 300 or above, excluding CS 304

-- excludes special topics, independent study, seminar, pass/fail, and credit/no credit courses
+- excludes special topics, independent study, seminar, pass/fail, and credit/no credit courses.

 |

-F. Core and Overall GPA requirements must be satisfied as defined by College of Engineering departments for each engineering degree program (major) (http://progression.engr.wisc.edu).
-All graded UW-Madison courses referenced in E.1. and E.2. above and any departmental engineering courses level 200 or above will be counted in the Core GPA (excludes EPD, InterEGR, special topics, independent study, and seminar courses).
+- F. To guarantee progression, Core and Overall GPA requirements must be satisfied as defined by CoE departments for each engineering degree program (major) https://intranet.engineering.wisc.edu/undergraduate-students/progression/.
+All graded UW-Madison courses referenced inE.1. and 3.E.2. above and any departmental engineering courses level 200 or above will be counted in the Core GPA (excludes EPD, InterEGR, special topics, independent study, and seminar courses).
 All graded UW-Madison courses are counted in the Overall GPA.
 For one and only one of these core courses that a student has repeated, the more recent of the two grades will be used in the calculation of Core and Overall GPAs.
-Students may not be on academic probation for GPA reasons for automatic completion of first year progression requirements.
+Students are not eligible for guaranteed progression if they have earned a D or F in any course that counts towards the Core GPA without repeating it for a C or higher at UW-Madison, or have been on academic probation at any time.

-4. Consideration for Non-Automatic Progression
+4. Consideration for Progression

 5. Extension for First Year Progression Requirements

-6. Program Capacity
+7. Program Capacity

-7. Progression Requirement Completion and Extension Application
+8. Progression Requirement Completion and Extension Application